Lockon2000/Configs/Sublime Text/Package Suit.md

 - Agile

 # Functionality
-- SideBarEnhancements   (With Modifications preseint in "Side Bar.sublime-settings")
+- SideBarEnhancements   (With Modifications present in "Side Bar.sublime-settings")
-- AppendSemiColon       (With Modifications present in "Default (Windows).sublime-keymap")
+- AppendSemiColon       (With Modifications present in "Key Bindings.md")

 # Autocompletion
 - AutoFileName